Monday, October 7, 2024

 Your reviewer first heard about this project from Willie himself, over lunch in Osaka.
 The book would be self-published, he said, so that he could say things the way he wanted to say them, without being censored by editors, publishers or monitors of the politically correct.
 And, by ****, he has made good on his promise.

-It's a mercy indeed that Willie didn’t submit his manuscript to any gentlefolk publishers – you could imagine them fainting dead away after hitting just the first few expletives.
+It's a mercy indeed that Willie didn’t submit his manuscript to any gentlefolk publishers – you could imagine them fainting dead away after hitting just the first barrage of expletives.
 But, here’s the thing: if they were to read their way onwards, these gentry would find themselves reaching for their smelling salts less and less often.
 And, as we shall see, there might be a good reason for that.

-Though not even the genteelest of publishers could object to Willie’s nature writing, a vital attribute for any book that aims to distinguish one mountain from another.
+Yet not even the genteelest of publishers could object to Willie’s nature writing, a vital attribute for any book that aims to distinguish one mountain from another.
 Here he is marching across the Oze marshes towards Hiuchi-ga-take:

 Up before the crowds, I strode the boardwalks into a golden sunlit mist, crossing paths with a mere handful of lone hikers and photographers on my way north.
 Dewdrop-laden spiderwebs shone like diamond necklaces in the long marshland grasses that masked the slow northward creep of the waters beneath.
 In places where the water deepened, the grasses would part to reveal blue, waterlily-dotted pools …